MaibornWolff/database-performance-comparison/README.md

 ## Install database

 You need a database to run the test against.
 To get you up and running quickly you can find below snippets to install databases using helm.
-Depending on what setup you want to test you need to edit the values files to create a single or multi-node cluster.
+Depending on what setup you want to test you need to edit the values files in `dbinstall/` to create a single or multi-node cluster.
+Depending on your cluster size and target workload you should also adapt the resource settings for each cluster.

 Note: The provided values are for a k3s cluster.
 If you use another distribution or a cloud setup (e.g. EKS, AKS, GKE) please adapt them accordingly (at the minimum `storageClass`).